oroinc/documentation/commerce/configuration_guide/landing_commerce/sales/mass_add_sl/index.rst

 Enable Mass Product Actions
 ===========================

-In OroCommerce, you can control whether customer and guest users can select and add multiple products to a shopping list in the front store.
+In OroCommerce, you can control whether customer and guest users can select and add multiple products to a shopping list in the storefront.
 This can be enabled on three levels -- globally, per organization and per website.

 .. contents:: :local: